Key points:

 Storytelling Takeaways from Terrible, Thanks for Asking

-• Relate when possible: You might not share the same painful story as others, but you may be able to help them understand where you’re coming from.
+- Relate when possible: you may not share the same painful experience as others, but you can help listeners understand where you’re coming from.
 Nora, for example, has experienced the loss of a spouse.

-• Connect the micro to the macro: Remember that a personal anecdote can spark recognition in a wide audience when framed around universal emotions.
+- Connect the micro to the macro: a personal anecdote can land with a wide audience when framed around shared emotions.

-• Create community: Making space for honest stories will build trust and resonance with listeners.
-Consider making a community for others to share their stories, which can help grow your podcast while also creating a safe place for community members.
+- Create community: making space for honest stories builds trust and resonance.
+Consider creating a community where listeners can share their own, which can grow your podcast while giving members a place to connect.

 Best Storytelling Episodes to Study from Terrible, Thanks for Asking